-Article from CIBSE Journal September 2015 portraits a project of Enterprise Centre in Norwich as an commercial building aiming to achieve BREEAM Outstanding and passive house certifications.
+It portraits a project of Enterprise Centre in Norwich as a commercial building aiming to achieve BREEAM Outstanding and passive house certifications.
 The building is wrapped in thatch composed of 250 mm thick layers of straw set in unique timber-cassettes.
-The building sits on a 375 mm thick concrete (made of 38% embodied carbon) raft foundation incorporating three layers of 98% recycled steel reinforcement and incorporating a special polystyrene insulation.
-The E-shaped building maximizes the amount of daylight through triple glazed windows and it is built to minimize embodied energy and life-cycle costs.
-The building is equipped with demand controlled ventilation system controlled by occupancy and CO2 sensors via three ventilation plant rooms: in each of two wings and in a central auditorium.
-The 300 seats auditorium also has a small cooling unit for comfortable temperature in summer.
+The building sits on a 375 mm thick concrete (made of 38% embodied carbon) raft foundation incorporating three layers of 98% recycled steel reinforcement and incorporating special polystyrene insulation.
+The E-shaped building maximises the amount of daylight through triple glazed windows, and it is built to minimise embodied energy and life-cycle costs.
+The building is equipped with demand-controlled ventilation system controlled by occupancy and CO2 sensors via three ventilation plant rooms: in each of two wings and a central auditorium.
+The 300 seat auditorium also has a small cooling unit for a comfortable temperature in summer.

 The presentation showcases the base case scenario for design of the Enterprise Centre in Norwich compared to the simulation scenario without mechanical extract in summer, 2 ACH summer natural ventilation, heat pump coefficiency of COP 4 (400%), with 2 massive surfaces (108 Wh/K per m² capacity) and with all massive construction (204 Wh/K per m² capacity).
 The presentation also includes shading optimisation and domestic hot water design for a very highly occupied building.

-The author describes how this building was designed as BREEAM and passive house and it become a unique demonstration centre.
+The author describes how this building was designed as a BREEAM and passive house, and it becomes a unique demonstration centre.
 Over its lifetime the building´s embodied carbon is predicted to be one quarter that of a conventional structure.
-Lighting in a conventional scheme would take up one third of the building´s energy consumption.
-In a passive house project, where heating is minimized, a conventional lighting scheme would be responsible for more than half of consumption and would not be plausible.
-The use of LED would afford us a 20% energy savings but they needed to look at lighting in a different way.
-Looking at supplying adequate lighting when and where it was needed.
+Lighting in a traditional scheme would take up one-third of the building´s energy consumption.
+In a passive house project, where heating is minimised, a conventional lighting scheme would be responsible for more than half of consumption and would not be plausible.
+The use of LED would afford us a 20% energy savings, but they needed to look at lighting differently.
+They are looking at supplying adequate lighting when and where it was needed.
 And using daylight as much as possible with good building´s design.
-The principle aim was to light people and their action, not to light the space.
+The principal aim was to light people and their activities, not to light the space.